 Determining Costs: 3 Things to Think About

-- Choose a good quality new or used piano for your kids to learn on.
+- Choose a good quality piano for your kids to learn on.
+It can be new or used.
 Your dealer will help you determine the best quality for the best price and one that won’t break the bank.

 - You usually get what you pay for.
 Don’t purchase a piano that costs $200 for 24-76 keys—that’s not a piano—it’s a toy.